 Recently, we decided to replace our daughter's carpet with cork flooring while she was away.
-To prepare for this renovation, her and I began clearing the unwanted clutter in her room.
-Usually, it would be a torturous event where she would argue with me that she wanted to keep it all and I would explain with no success that she does not need to keep everything.
+To prepare for this renovation, she and I began clearing the unwanted clutter in her room.
+Usually, it would be a torturous event where she would argue with me that she wanted to keep it all, and I would explain with no success that she does not need to keep everything.
 And, then I would continue to explain to her that she would need room for the new items she would need in the coming years.

-While reflecting on the project we completed later that evening, I came to the conclusion that there are times in life we are more willing to get rid of items.
+While reflecting on the project we completed later that evening; I came to the conclusion that there are times in life we are more willing to get rid of items.
 So, I decided to embark on creating a list of the best times in life to get rid of clutter.
 Here is the list of the times I found it easiest to remove the clutter.
 If you are experiencing any of these life changes, feel free to click on the post titles next to the experience to visit posts on the topic.

 - Before a child is born: Baby Room Organizing Made Easy Organizing the Baby Room

 - Prior to children starting a new school: Back to school collection of posts.

 - Before a child starts Kindergarten: How to Organize An Elementary School Student for Success